ryan-mcclue/ryan-mcclue/src/emb-knowledge.md

 closed source for wifi/bluetooth drivers (meaning proprietary binary blobs filling unknown slots in RAM however, common for WiFi drivers due to precertification, i.e. don't allow users to output RF in unlicensed bands),

+## Interrupts

 ## Protocols
 infrared is heat.
 LED can give of narrow band of infrared.
 Therefore, can be used as an IR remote control that requires line of sight.
 Hence RMT (remote control reciever) refers to infrared the lackof modulation and frequency range of human IR reason for not triggering IR reciever

+In fact fastest possible is USB.
+If enough pins, SPI as simpler than I2C

 CAN